CoderFX/RPi-Setup/README.md

 4. Run code:

-		sudo apt-get update -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y sudo apt-get install git -y
+		sudo apt-get update -y && sudo apt-get dist-upgrade -y && sudo apt-get autoremove -y

+		Rasbian should have git already installed so this one is optional: sudo apt-get install git -y